Enterprise-CMCS/macpro-onemac/services/stream-functions/README.md

 8. Add a parameter called: /configuration/<STAGE>/bigmac/bootstrapBrokerStringTls with <STAGE> replaced by the stage name for the connecting branch.
 Use "SecureString" as the type, but leave the other defaults.
 9. The parameter value should be the TLS information copied from BigMAC
 10. redeploy the github workflow to complete the connection.

-Adding a topic to listen to for the sink... in serverless.yml, there is a topics: variable - I think you can add to this as a comma-delimited list?